 The southern Dasht-e Lut, 320 km long and 160 km wide, is too hostile for life.
 Whether they consist of salt marshes or bowls of sand and dust, the Iranian deserts are extremely uninviting.
 Unlike the Arabian or Sahara deserts, which are haunts of the wandering tribes, the Iranian deserts are practically empty of nomad activity, except on the fringes to which a few herdsmen come in winter.
 The travelers can venture into the desert, provided that they have a stout vehicle (four-wheel drive) and a guide.
 The best time is between October and December, though the variations in temperature are considerable.
 One of the most interesting trekking routes is from Aran to Maranjab.

-The Salt Lake is located to the west of Dasht-e Kavir about 60 km from Kashan.
+Salt Lake is located to the west of Dasht-e Kavir about 60 km from Kashan.
 Its longest north-south diameter is 55 km and the longest east-west diameter is 57 km.
 Its approximate total area is 3,100 sq. km.
 Several minor rivers empty into the lake, among them the Qareh-Chai River, the Sur River, and the Jajrud River.
 The spot in the northwest where the three rivers empty into the lake is the deepest, forming a permanent lake about 10 sq. km.
 The rest of the lake surface is dry, being occasionally covered with water in spring.
 It is divided into hexagons which are formed due to the dryness of clay through evaporation, which eventually cracks and fractures into hexagonal shapes.
 The lakeshore has no plant Coverage.
-Its soil is a mixture of clay,
+Its soil is a mixture of clay, S

 Several Safavid caravanserais have survived along the lakeshores.
 They were built on the route that joined Esfahan with the Farah Abad complex of palaces in Mazanderan.
 The most important of them are the caravanserais of Maranjab, Sefidab, and Abbas Abad.
-Located in the oases mainly watered by the qanats, these caravanserais served as places where travelers could rest and replenish their supplies.
+Located in the oases mainly watered by the Qanats, these caravanserais served as places where travelers could rest and replenish their supplies.

 Flora and Fauna

 Topography, altitude, water supply, and soil determine the character of the vegetation of the Esfahan region.
 The Zagros Mountains are covered with broad-leaved deciduous forests, with oak, elm, maple, hackberry, walnut, and pistachio.
-Willow, poplar and plane trees grow in the ravines, as do many species of creepers.
+Willow, poplar, and plane trees grow in the ravines, as do many species of creepers.
 Thin stands of juniper, almond, barberries, cotoneaster, and wild fruit trees grow on the intermediate dry plateau.
 Dwarf scrub vegetation (Artemisietea herbaealbae Iranica) is common and is very diverse; in non-saline areas, a variant with many thorn-cushions (Artemisietea herbal-albe astragaletosum glaucacanthi) is formed.
 There are acacia, dwarf palm, camel's thorn, and scattered shrubs.
-Under extremely arid conditions, a very open wariant of the dwarf shrublands appears, che dominant species being sagebrush Artemesia herba-alba).
+Under extremely arid conditions, a very open variant of the dwarf shrublands appears, the dominant species being sagebrush Artemesia herba-alba).
 Groves follow